 Follow each site’s rules

 Most review sites state that reviews and responses must not contain personal attacks, profanity, breaches of privacy, advertising, or criticisms of the site itself.
 Other sites (e.g. TripAdvisor) go further and say that all material must be 'family-friendly.'
 There's no point writing a response that breaks the site's rules because it won't be published anyway.

 Never argue with a person who left a negative review, don’t get defensive.
 Whenever possible, figure out a solution to the problem and offer a remedy, not an explanation.
 This may be by showing empathy to defuse the situation and who knows, maybe even s them into a loyal customer.

 Try to talk outside of the public forum.
-For example, you could respond: “I’m truly sorry that the meal wasn’t what you had anticipated and I want to make it right.
-Please call me at your earliest convenience at 555-333-4242 and I’ll do my best to make it up to you.”
+For example, you could respond: “I’m sorry that the meal wasn’t what you had anticipated and we would like to make it right.
+Please contact us at your earliest convenience at 555-333-4242 and we’ll do my best to make it up to you.”

 It’s true that every business, big and small, gets negative reviews.
 But what really matters is your attitude in responding to reviews, which could affect the future buyers’ decisions later on.

 It is imperative that whoever deals with reviews knows it’s their job.
 There’s nothing worse than bad reviews not being answered!
 So, decide who will monitor and respond to customer reviews.
 In making this tough decision, consider the qualities needed to handle reviews.
 Pick someone who has a friendly writing style, a strong customer service attitude and good judgment about when to pass a review onto a more senior member of staff.
 Once you’ve found the right person, you can increase your company’s efficiency by providing your employees with a document of pre-written responses to common reviews on your site.

 Respond to every review